kristoffPotgieter/cape_town_NEDUM_Python/User guide.md

 ### Plot output scenarios
 - Again, shouldn't we write this as part of a separate module and just call on the functions?
 - Even better, should we make the functions adapt to the selected time frame?
+- The code also raises some warnings that should be addressed

 ---